Tuesday, March 2, 2021

 Mga stall owner sa mga palengke ng siyudad na di sumusunod sa patakaran, nakatakdang repasuhin

 André is an Equity Research Analyst for an international investment firm where he covers stocks in Australia, China, India, Japan and the UK.
-He is also one of the co-founding members of AlphaEdge, a group focused on providing market education for the average Filipino.
 André also has a passion for teaching and research and aims to earn a Ph.D someday.
 He holds the Registered Financial Consultant® designation under the IARFC Philippines Chapter.
-He also won the 2019 SINAG Financial Literacy Journalism Awards for Visayas.
+He is also a Certified Wealth Management Specialist (CWMS) and a Certified Portfolio Specialist (CPS).
+He was also awarded the 2019 SINAG Financial Literacy Journalism Awards for Visayas.

 Related Posts